rweigel/phys260/Kirchhoffs_Laws/Kirchhoffs_Laws.md

 # Redundant Equations

-When solving circuit problems with multiple loops, you will generally find that you can use KVL and KCL to write more equations than there are unknowns.
+When solving circuit problems with multiple loops, you will generally find that you can use KVL and KCL to write more equations than there are unknown currents.
 If you attempt to solve a problem with $N$ unknowns by writing $N$ equations based on KVL and KCL but cannot solve for the unknowns, the reason is that two or more of the equations that you wrote were not independent.
 To demonstrate this, for the following circuit,

 <img src="figures/Multiple_Loops_III.svg">